 - Tenants by the Entirety.
 This is a special joint tenancy for married persons.
 It has the same rights as joint tenants, with a right of survivorship, but there is no right to partition or transfer the property without the consent of both parties.

 As you can see, the way in which you hold title to property can have a significant impact on whether that property is accessible to creditors, both yours and the other owners, as well as what happens to that property in the event of your death.
 If you want the ability to share or encumber your interest in the property without consent of the co-owner(s), titling the property as tenants in common likely makes the most sense.
 If you want your interest in the property to avoid probate and pass directly to the co-owner(s) you need to title it as joint tenants or as tenants by the entirety.

 For additional information, please join us for an upcoming FREE online seminar.
-If you have questions or concerns about the best way to title your jointly owned property, contact the experienced trust and estate planning attorneys at O’Reilly Law by calling 332-456-0500.
+If you have questions or concerns about the best way to title your jointly owned property, contact the experienced trust and estate planning attorney at O’Reilly Law Firm PLLC by calling 332-456-0500.

 - What Does the Respect for Marriage Act Mean for Estate Planning? - June 29, 2023